LCD344/kirby-fieldtoggle/README.md

 ## Installation

-Simply put the `fieldtoggle` folder into your `site/fields` folder.
+Put the contents of the folder in the site/plugins/fieldtoggle folder of your project

+or using the kirby cli you can write
+    kirby plugin:install lcd344/kirby-fieldtoggle

 ## Examples